leosilvadev/groovy-rx-postgres-async-driver/README.md

 - Transactions
 - Tests
 - Any Clue for paging
-- Anything you find useful :)
+- Anything you think is useful :)

 ### Connecting
 ```groovy